marten-seemann/base-drafts/draft-ietf-quic-tls.md

 16-byte authentication tag and produce an output 16 bytes larger than their input.

-Once TLS has provided a key, the contents of regular QUIC packets immediately after any TLS messages have been sent are protected by the AEAD selected by TLS.

-The key, K, is either the client packet protection key (client_pp_key\<i>) or the server packet protection key (server_pp_key\<i>), derived as defined in
+The key and iv for the packet are computed as described in {{encryption-keys}}.
-{{key-expansion}}.

-The nonce, N, is formed by combining the packet protection IV (either client_pp_iv\<i\> or server_pp_iv\<i\>) with the packet number.
+The nonce, N, is formed by combining the packet protection IV with the packet number.
 The 64 bits of the reconstructed QUIC packet number in network byte order is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.

 The associated data, A, for the AEAD is the contents of the QUIC header, starting from the flags octet in either the short or long header.